neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 Ripley has *also* outlined a series of integration tests for the room service API that can be implemented entirely using the publicly exposed client API (the REST endpoints and the socket protocol).

-### Overview of the socket protocol
-Your past coding assignments have focused on the REST side of the client and server, but you will now need to also interact with the socket server and client.
-Recall that the steps for a client to join a room are:
-1. Make a REST request to the `/members` service to fetch a session token
-2. Connect to the socket server using this session token as a credential

-Once the connection is established, the client and server communicate asynchronously: on either side, the code can call `emit('eventName', eventData)`, where `eventName` is a string that is ``, and `eventData` is an optional payload.

-There is a single event that the client may send to the server:
-* `playerMovement` sent by the client to the server to indicate that the player controlling the client has moved on the map.
-The `eventData` is a `UserLocation` indicating the new location

-There are multiple events that the server may send to the client:
-* `playerMoved` sent by the server to the client when any player moves (this message may also be sent to the same player that moved).
-The payload is a `Player` object describing the player who just moved
-* `newPlayer` sent by the server to the client when a new player joins the room (aka when a new player makes a request to the `/members` resource).
-The payload is the `Player` object corresponding to the new player.
-* `playerDisconnect` sent by the server to the client when a player leaves the room.
-The payload is the `Player` object corresponding to the new player
-* `roomClosing` sent by the server to the client when the room is destroyed (aka when the room is deleted).

-The socket library will automatically generate the event `connected` on the client side once it establishes a connection to the server (it is not connected immediately, but rather, asynchronously).
-The socket library will also generate a `disconnected` event (on both the client and the server) when a connection is broken.

 These tests will be quite useful in the coming months and years of the project, and will allow the rest of the team to maintain and enhance the room service as the overall system needs change.
 For instance, we envision that, one day, the `CoveyRoomController` will keep its state in a database (rather than directly in-memory in NodeJS), and a comprehensive test suite for the behavior of `CoveyRoomController` will make it much easier to validate the correctness of a change like that.

 Your assignment will be graded following the rubric embedded in this document, which will consist of the marks "Satisfactory," "Meets Minimum Expectations," and "Not Acceptable."